|

 Figure 7-2).
 Selected residues are

-marked using magenta and bold font style.
+marked using magenta and the bold font style.

-interface is checked.
-Structures of protein complex and
+Structures of a protein complex and

 its isolated chains are analyzed using the DSSP program in order